-The timeline to regulatory submissions to Health Canada will be determined by the successful results of the psoriasis clinical trial program.
+The timeline for regulatory submissions to Health Canada will be determined by the successful results of the psoriasis clinical trial program.

-Under the terms of the agreement with the Comapny, Can-Fite received an upfront payment of \$1.65 million and is eligible for milestone payments of up to \$2.0 million and royalties from product sales in Canada.
+Under the terms of the agreement with the Company, Can-Fite received an upfront payment of CDN\$1.65 million and is eligible for milestone payments of up to CDN\$1.0 million and royalties from product sales in Canada.
 The agreement provides that Can-Fite will deliver finished product to Cipher.